Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Tuft & Needle Mattress

-• Give it a real break-in window before you judge support at your hips and lower back.
+• Give the mattress a short break-in period before deciding whether the support is right for your hips and lower back.

-• Rotate on a consistent schedule to keep wear even across the surface.
+• Rotate the mattress on a consistent schedule to help wear stay even and support mattress durability.

 FAQs